1hachem/1hachem.xyz/src/pages/blogs/smartphone.md

 description: "actually just 8 reasons but I can go on forever..."
 ---

-# 1 million reasons why I never owned a smartphone

-*actually eight reasons why but I can go on and on ... forever*

----

 If you are here than probably you asked me the famous question:

 **_Hachem, why don't you have a smartphone just like any normal human being?_**